-Ephesians 1:17 “I keep asking that the God of our Lord Jesus Christ, the glorious Father, may give you the Spirit of wisdom and revelation, so that you may know him better.”
+Ephesians 1:16-17 “I do not cease to give thanks for you, remembering you in my prayers, that the God of our Lord Jesus Christ, the Father of glory, may give you the Spirit of wisdom and of revelation in the knowledge of him”

 Years ago I was involved in a small country church in Oregon.
-There was a dynamic work of God moving in this quiet little place that was drawing in people by the scores.
+There was a dynamic work of God moving in this quiet little place and it was drawing in people by the scores.
 Within a few short years this church grew from 25 people to 500+ people.
 On Tuesday nights there was a small group of 100 people or so who would meet to worship, teach, give testimony, and encourage one another.
-The move of the Spirit was so apparent at this time that you would almost think you could see the cloud of God’s presence on that place.
-One night, a brother in Christ shared with me his desire to understand what Paul was speaking when he mentioned the Spirit of Wisdom and Revelation in Ephesians.
-The very idea of being endowed with this sounds deep and elusive in nature.
-Back when this occurred I was just as confused as he was, but I have grown to know the Lord better since then.
+The move of the Spirit was so apparent you would have thought the cloud of God’s presence hovered over that place.
+One night, a brother in Christ shared with me his desire to understand what Paul was speaking when he mentioned the Spirit of Wisdom and Revelation.
+The very idea of being endowed with this Spirit sounded deep and elusive in nature.

 Proverbs 4:11-13 “I have taught you in the way of wisdom;